pachyderm/docs/content/latest/how-tos/developer-workflow/working-with-pipelines.md

 ## Step 1: Write Your Analysis Code

-Because Pachyderm is completely language-agnostic, the code that is used to process data in Pachyderm can be written in any language and can use any libraries of choice.
+Because MLDM is completely language-agnostic, the code that is used to process data in MLDM can be written in any language and can use any libraries of choice.
 Whether your code is as simple as a bash command or as complicated as a TensorFlow neural network, it needs to be built with all the required